 But don't shelve your coffee mug just yet.
 Coffee might not be the culprit.
-In fact,
+In fact, it may offer some protection against diabetesit may offer some protection against diabetes, say researchers.

 Sound confusing?
 The final verdict isn't in yet.
 Keep things simple by watching your caffeine intake from all sources.
 Besides coffee, caffeine is also found in some soft drinks, teas, and chocolate (in smaller amounts).